ziyewang/COMEBin/README.md

 COMEBin v1.0.0 is supported and tested in Linux systems.

 ## <a name="install"></a>Install COMEBin via bioconda
+COMEBin can be installed as a Bioconda's package.

 To run COMEBin with CPU only:
 ```sh
 conda create -n comebin_env